jameszah/ESP32-CAM-Video-Recorder/README.md

 <img src="./newfm.jpg">

-If you have he telegram bot turned on, it will send you the first frame of a new recording, and give you a link to the previous recording for you to download to your phone or computer with one click.
+If you have the telegram bot turned on, it will send your telegram app the first frame of a new recording, and give you a link to the previous recording for you to download to your phone or computer with one click.

 <img src="./telegram1.jpg">